TBPixel/glayout/README.md

 * 0.1.4 - Stacking Columns

-    * Columns whose column count, when added onto the rest of the current row, should stack
+    * Columns whose width, when added onto the rest of the current row, exceed the maximum width of the grid should stack

-    * Columns should adjust in size to compensate in fit in the Grid scale